kj-9/bqm/README.md

   --help     Show this message and exit.

 Commands:
-  regions  Show all supported regions tables   Show all tables in the project and their metadata. tui      Open Textual TUI.
+  datasets  Show all datasets in the project and their metadata. regions   Show all supported regions tables    Show all tables in the project and their metadata. tui       Open Textual TUI.

 ```
 <!-- [[[end]]] -->